lunar456th/GitRemoteTest/README.md

-This document was created by Github API which is able to use on command line.
+This document was created by Github API that can use on command line.

 How to create github repository using command line
 ==================================================